 Products Not Present in Significant Quantities with Good Sales Potential

-Functional and innovative health food; Free-from products (lactose-free, gluten-free) -- Specialty foods; Snack foods; Nuts e.g. pecans, hazelnuts; Sweet potatoes -- Pork and pork products -- Pet foods
+Functional and innovative health food -- Free-from products (lactose-free, gluten-free) -- Specialty and snack foods – Other nuts (pecans); Sweet potatoes -- Pet foods

 Products Not Present Because They Face Significant Barriers

-Red meat and meat preparations (hormone ban) -- Poultry (sanitary procedures - chlorine wash) -- Processed food (with GMO ingredients)
+Red meat and meat preparations (hormone ban) -- Poultry (sanitary procedures – pathogen reduction treatments) -- Processed food (with GMO ingredients)